alphagov/inside-government-admin-guide/your-account/get-an-account.md

 ## Requesting an account

-If you don't have an account and you need one, ask your manager to contact [GDS support](https://support.production.alphagov.co.uk/) (you need to be logged in to access the support form).
+If you don't have an account and you need one, ask your manager to contact GDS support by using the form at [https://support.production.alphagov.co.uk/](https://support.production.alphagov.co.uk/) (you need to be logged in to access the support form).
 You'll need to be in a department or agency that has already transitioned to GOV.UK or is about to do so.

 ----------------------------------------------------------------------------------------------------------------